How to root Samsung Galaxy S7 or S7 Edge

 There’s no doubt that this time Samsung’s has come up with the best what they can.
 And if you’ve rooted, you could do tons of amazing and cool things on your handset.
 Link with root, we could control and customize the most of the aspects such as user interface, trick hardware to work even better and more productive, get control over installed stock-applications (pre-loaded apps which we usually called bloatwares), there are tons of root applications that help to use Android devices in more personalized and convenient way and there is much more say about it.
 Here we’ve got this tutorial that helps to root Samsung Galaxy S7 and S7 Edge in much easier way.

+Why Root?
 Well, it has been most talked question all the time since the Android operating system has been embedded within mobile and tablets.
 We have already posted a post about root and if you’d like to know why root is good or bad, you must read this: What is Root?
 6 reasons to root your Android phone

 What should you know before rooting Galaxy S7 or S7 Edge?